BogTheMudWing/Flight-Forge/docs/ARTWORK.md

 >
 > This concept is difficult to understand and I would like to provide more information, including images.

+Open the [source file](https://code.macver.org/Bog/Flight-Forge/raw/branch/main/src/images/developer/source/pixel.kra) for the developer style in Krita if you are looking for an example.

 ## Requirements